bveenema/ParticlePromise/README.md

 The function that calls the API/Webhook (sendWebhookFunc) must return void and accept no arguments in addition to calling `Particle.publish()`

-Can additionally be passed a timeout parameter that specifies a custom timeout for the individual Promise
+Can optionally be passed a timeout parameter that specifies a custom timeout for the individual Promise

 ``` cpp
 // SYNTAX (Arguments in brackets "{}" are optional)